rails/rails/guides/source/active_storage_overview.md

 You can keep multiple services in sync by defining a mirror service.
 When a file is uploaded or deleted, it's done across all the mirrored services.
-Define each of the services you'd like to use as described above and then define a mirrored service which references them.
+Define each of the services you'd like to use as described above and reference them from a mirrored service.

 ``` yaml
 s3_west_coast: